Akshay-Rohatgi/blog/_posts/2023-08-08-How-To-Win-CyberPatriot.md

 ## Preface

 Hi, my name is Akshay, known online as “hypernova.”
-To preface this post, I want to acknowledge my privilege in regard to the schools I attended, the supportive communities I was part of, and the comfortable financial resources I had at my disposal.
+I want to acknowledge my privilege regarding the schools I attended, the supportive communities I was part of, and the comfortable financial resources I had at my disposal.
 I never had to worry about an absent coach or subpar computing equipment.
 I understand the inherent advantage I had, and I hope that the following content can help level the playing field for less fortunate competitors and their teams.

 ## Introduction